chris-prenissl/chris-prenissl/README.md

 My goal is to make exceptional mobile Apps.

 ##### ⭐️ Experience:
 - Android Developer at Bertrandt
+- Flutter Developer at Bertrandt
 - Android Development Internship at Continental
 - Unity Developer at Celrage
 - Hygiene Companion Android App as Bachelor Thesis for University Clinic of Regensburg